idia640/presentations/week08/PITCHME.md

 Note:

+(Video up to 2:34)

 Speech - can create complex queries / interactions Ambient technology - hands free
-Dialogue requires little training
+Spoken dialogue requires little training

-But still brittle so the study of error detection and repair is extremely important.
-Speech recognition, variability in speaking style, disfluencies, accents, input channels such as cell phone, VOIP, background noisy environment and overlapping speech
+But it's still brittle so the study of error detection and repair is extremely important.
+Challenges include: speech recognition, variability in speaking style, disfluencies, accents, input channels such as cell phone, VOIP, background noisy environment and overlapping speech, etc.

 Two approaches in conjunction:
 - Prevention